elastic/opensearch-benchmark-workloads/wikipedia/README.md

-## Wikipedia Search workload
+## Wikipedia workload

-This track benchmarks
+This workload has been derived from [wikipedia rally track](https://github.com/elastic/rally-tracks/tree/master/wikipedia).
+In order to understand how queries.csv file has been generated, please refer to wikipedia rally track.

 The dataset is derived from a dump of wikipedia availaible here: https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles-multistream.xml.bz2.